Amid crisis, pope gives Vatican’s sex abuse expert new role

-VATICAN CITY (AP) — Pope Francis is giving a prominent new role to the Vatican’s most experienced sex crimes investigator in a sign that he’s looking to improve the Holy See’s response to abuse at a time the church and papacy are facing a credibility crisis.
+VATICAN CITY (AP) — Pope Francis is giving a prominent new role to the Vatican’s most trusted sex crimes investigator in a sign that he’s looking to improve the Holy See’s response to abuse at a time when the church and papacy are facing a credibility crisis.

-Francis on Tuesday named Archbishop Charles Scicluna as a deputy, or adjunct secretary, at the Congregation for the Doctrine of the Faith, the Vatican office that processes sex abuse cases.
+Francis on Tuesday named Archbishop Charles Scicluna as a deputy, or adjunct secretary, at the Congregation for the Doctrine of the Faith, the Vatican office that processes sex abuse cases globally.

-Scicluna had been the congregation’s chief prosecutor for a decade and was credited with turning the church around with new norms making it easier to defrock pedophiles.
-But Pope Benedict XVI sent him to his native Malta in 2012 as bishop after Scicluna’s tough line ruffled too many feathers in the Vatican bureaucracy.
+Scicluna had been the congregation’s chief prosecutor for a decade and was credited with measures making it easier to defrock pedophiles.
+But Pope Benedict XVI sent him to his native Malta in 2012 as bishop after Scicluna’s tough line ruffled too many feathers in the Vatican.

+Scicluna’s new appointment is symbolically significant and will also give him greater say in the day-to-day running of the congregation, even though he retains his post in Malta.

 Most Read Nation & World Stories